7.1 Biomedical, Behavioral, Social Sciences

 Narrative Response

-1. If there have been identified gaps, performance problems, or student dissatisfaction in any of the content areas listed above, summarize the steps taken to address these concerns and provide any outcomes, to date.
+1. If there have been identified content gaps, performance problems, or student disagreement that any of the content areas or the pre-clerkship phase as a whole prepared them for the clerkship phase, summarize the steps taken to address these concerns and provide any outcomes, to date.

 2024 Frequently Cited Elements